-This course serves as an overview of the field of child development.
-Emphasis is placed on the analysis of historical and contemporary philosophies and models of early childhood education, exploration of the variety and scope of programs in the community, examination of career options and career preparation in the field of child development, and current issues and trends facing early childhood education.
+This course serves as an overview of the field of Child Development.
+Emphasis is placed on the analysis of historical and contemporary philosophies and models of early childhood education, exploration of the variety and scope of programs in the community, examination of career options and career preparation in the field of Child Development, and current issues and trends facing early childhood education.
 This course partially fulfills the certification requirements for child development.

-CHD 120 PRINCIPLES OF DEVELOPING CAPABLE YOUNG PEOPLE
+CHD 120 DEVELOPING CAPABLE YOUNG PEOPLE

-2 units Total clock hours: 36 hours lecture CSU
+2 units CSU Course length: 36 hours lecture

 This training course, by Stephen Glenn, Ph.D., is a powerful program for preparing adults who work with young people to help them develop the perceptions and skills that determine how effectively people deal with life.
 Young people who gain strength in these assets normally increase in character, resiliency, and other human intelligences essential for living healthily and successfully meeting the challenges of life, learning, relationships, and the work world.
-This course is based on a unique inductive learning model which emphasizes collaboration, unique relationships, and situations so that they can achieve personal mastery.
+This course is based on a unique inductive learning model which emphasizes collaboration, unique relationships, and situations so that they can achieve persoanl mastery.